(888) 552-6760 SCHEDULE AN APPOINTMENT

 Though rectal and colon polyps don’t typically cause symptoms, they may occasionally cause bleeding, pain or digestive changes.
 Most colorectal polyps are noncancerous.
 Screening methods that detect polyps and colorectal cancer include a colonoscopy, virtual colonoscopy or blood tests.

 Sometimes colorectal polyps develop because of an inherited syndrome, but typically there’s no known cause.
 Age plays a role, too.
-The risk for getting colorectal polyps increases as you get older.
+The risk for getting colorectal polyps increases as the patient gets older.

 Gastric and stomach polyps